elliotgoodrich/includeguardian/README.md

   * For another analysis, see if we can look if a set of includes have the exact same set of includers, and figure out the benefit of combining these components.
+  * For another analysis, see if there is a component that is included by only one other file and suggest inlining it as a private component.

 ## MVP Plan